 Errors in ticketing

 Sometimes, luggage gets lost because someone made a mistake in the ticketing process.
-According to airline personnel, one instance that lost luggage happens is when a bag-check attendant inputs the wrong destination code.
+According to airline personnel, one instance in which lost luggage happens is when a bag-check attendant input the wrong destination code.
 For example, they input LGA, which stands for LaGuardia, when it should be LAX, which stands for the Los Angeles International Airport.